Yeeldx/yeeldbox-devdocs/docs/contributing/operations/osc-levels.md

     -   Monitoring underlying protocols
         -   If you have a strategy using a protocol, you're effectively the 'account manager' for that protocol
             -   In close communication
-            -   Understanding behavior changes, flagging to yearn team, etc.
+            -   Understanding behavior changes, flagging to Yeeldx team, etc.

 ## To move to Doer